Skip to main content

 The 2023 Acer High School Summer Series welcomes 212 students!

-By Events, High School League
+By Events, High School Cup

 The Acer High School Summer Series powered by Predator is about to begin and it’s going to be an electrifying event!
 This Saturday, 11th March, get ready to witness an incredible display of talent as 212 students across 39 teams and 22 schools kick off their first matches!